 Charles "Chuck" S. Suchar was appointed dean of the College of Liberal Arts and Social Sciences

-March 28, 2006.
-Prior to assuming the five -year post, Suchar served as interim dean of the college for one year.
-His tenure as a Liberal Arts and Social Sciences officer includes 13 years as an associate dean.
+March 28, 2006 and reappointed in 2009.
+Prior to assuming this post, Suchar served as interim dean of the college for one year.
+His tenure as a College of Liberal Arts and Social Sciences officer includes 13 years as an associate dean, eight years as chair of the sociology/anthropology department and five years as director of the university-wide Honors Program.
 A professor of sociology, Suchar brings to the deanship an extensive background in teaching and academic administration marked by a special interest in program development at the undergraduate and graduate levels.
-He has served DePaul for 35 years in key roles within and outside of Liberal Arts and Social Sciences.
+He has served DePaul for 43 years in key roles within and outside of the College of Liberal Arts and Social Sciences.

 As an associate dean, Suchar's responsibilities called for overseeing the college's graduate programs and general education for undergraduate students at DePaul.
-For nine years, he chaired the Liberal Arts and Social Sciences curriculum committee, and for almost as long, he has overseen the new faculty seminar, which acculturates tenure-track faculty to the university.
+For nine years, he chaired the College of Liberal Arts and Social Sciences curriculum committee, and for almost as long, he had overseen the new faculty seminar, which acculturates tenure-track faculty to the university.

 Suchar's innovation and vision are exemplified in his creation of the Discover Chicago Program, a first-year experiential learning program that immerses freshmen in the richness and diversity that Chicago offers.
 It has been modeled at colleges and universities around the country.
-Founded more than a decade ago, the successful program has proved instrumental in the creation of the Focal Point Seminar and Explore Chicago programs, which are designed to expose incoming freshmen to broad-ranging academic experiences.
-Suchar's responsibilities as associate dean also called for his chairing and co-chairing committees to create new graduate programs in Liberal Arts and Social Sciences.
+Founded in 1995, the successful program has proved instrumental in the creation of other programs such as the Focal Point Seminar and Explore Chicago programs, which are designed to expose incoming freshmen to broad-ranging academic experiences.
+Suchar's responsibilities as associate dean also called for his chairing and co-chairing committees to create new graduate programs in the College of Liberal Arts and Social Sciences.